 Requirements and Qualifications:

-- Must be a rising junior or senior in a bachelor’s program, master’s degree program, or a recent graduate of an accredited academic institution.
+- Applicants must be a rising sophomore, junior or senior in an associate’s or bachelor’s program.
 Previous PATH interns are ineligible to apply.

 - All academic disciplines will be considered.